bartobri/no-more-secrets/README.md

 Two tools are provided for you to recreate this effect:

-1. A standalone executable file named `nms`.
+1. A standalone executable file named `nms` (shown above).
 This file accepts data from a shell pipe and displays it in a manner that is nearly identical to the effect we see in the movie.

-2. A module, written in C, that can be included in programs and used to recreate this effect in a custonized way.
+2. A module and header file, written in C, that can be included in programs and used to recreate this effect in a custonized way.
 In fact, the standalone executable `nms` is really just an example that shows how to use this module on piped data.

 Installing the Standalone Executable
 ------------------------------------